 For autosync (including instant upload) to work apps must run in the background.
 If manual sync works but autosync does not, your device is probably kiling background apps.
 On devices from Huawei you need to change some system settings.

 - Battery optimization: this is the so called “doze mode” which prevents certain tasks from running if your phone has been sitting idle for a while.
 Furthermore apps which users do not open for some days are considered unused and are suspended.
 This is certainly not good for background sync apps.
 You need to turn off doze mode.
 There is a section in the system settings Apps > Settings > Special access > Ignore battery optimization.
 Switch to “All apps”, find our apps there and change their battery optimization setting to Allow (means allow to ignore battery optimization).

 - Close apps after screen lock: this option is under Battery in the system settings.
 If it’s enabled (the default), apps are killed whenever the screen is turned off.
 This option must be turned off for our sync apps.

 - Close excessively power-intensive apps: also under Battery section in the system settings.
 Tap on the settings icon (the gear icon) at the top of that Battery screen, you’ll see the option there.
 When sync is running in the background to upload or download changed files, the system considers the sync app as power-intensive.
 It shows a warning and prompts you to kill the app.
 This option should be turned off, definitely the killing part and perhaps also the warning.
 Most of the time they get it wrong.
-This is true for most of background apps, not just our sync apps.
+This is true for many other background apps, not just our apps.

 Huawei keeps moving those settings around and even changes their names from one system update to another.
 If you can’t find the above mentioned settings with the exact same names, try to look for something similar in the device settings.